womenbuildweb3/30daysofweb3.xyz/curriculum/en/3-dapp-overview/5-writing-a-test-script.md

 ---
 title: Writing a Test Script
-description: Writing a Test Script
+description: Test your Solidity smart contract using the Hardhat.
 optional: false
 ---

 We can test our smart contract locally before we deploy to a testnet so we can make sure it works as intended.
 A testnet (test network) is an alternative blockchain network used to run and test programs before releasing updates to the mainnet (main network).

 Create a file in the `scripts` folder called `run.js`.
-We will start by importing hardhat at the top of file so we can use it later.
+We will start by importing Hardhat at the top of file so we can use it later.

 Create an async function called `main` and another async function called `runMain`, which will use a `try...catch` statement to run the `main` function.
 At the bottom of the file, we can execute`runMain()`.